ORGANIC CHEMISTRY II

 Chemistry 202 is a course that will build on the foundation that was established in CHM 201.
-The course will begin with the study of conjugated pi systems including pericyclic reactions and aromatic (benzene-type) chemistry.
-After a brief look at ultraviolet (UV) spectroscopy, we will re-focus on structure elucidation using infrared (IR) and nuclear magnetic resonance (NMR) spectroscopy.
+The course will begin with the study of alchohols, their synthesis and reactions.
+It is important to recognize that much of this continues the substitution and elimination concepts from the fall semester.
+We will then focus on structure elucidation using infrared (IR) and nuclear magnetic resonance (NMR) spectroscopy.
 Take a look at some excellent tutorials and spectroscopy resources on my LINKS page.
-The course will continue with examination of structure, preparation, and reactivity of oxygen-containing functional groups within molecules.
+The course will then continue with the study of different functional groups in cluding ethers and epoxides, followed by conjugated pi systems including pericyclic reactions and aromatic (benzene-type) chemistry.
+After a brief look at ultraviolet (UV) spectroscopy, the course will continue with examination of structure, preparation, and reactivity of oxygen-containing functional groups within molecules.
 The approach used will incorporate orbital analysis (structure), electron distribution and flow (mechanism), reactions, and ultimately synthesis.

 The amount of material to be covered is quite large, thus it is necessary that you keep up with the course lecture to lecture.
 This is most readily accomplished by reading the appropriate chapter prior to attending class.
 This way, the material covered in class will seem somewhat familiar (what a great feeling) and will hopefully clarify any questions you might have.
 Do all of the recommended chapter problems in McMurry.
 Do not hesitate to ask questions in class, after class or during any office hour.
 Use of the study guide is helpful, but only if you first attempt the problems on your own.

-The lecture portion of your grade will be determined by your performance on four hourly examinations (400 pts), 4 short quizzes and/or homework (100 pts) and the cumulative final examination (150 pts).
+The lecture portion of your grade will be determined by your performance on four hourly examinations (400 pts), 4 take-home quizzes and homework (MC) (100 pts), and the cumulative final examination (150 pts).
 Hour exams will be given every tenth lecture with the following chapter coverage:

 The course consists of both lecture (75%) and laboratory (25%).
 One cannot pass the course without passing both the lecture and the laboratory.
 The laboratory grade is determined solely by the laboratory instructor.
 Your final grade will be determined on your total number of earned points relative to those of your colleagues: